BIKING ON THE HANK AARON STATE TRAIL

 Sunday (9/24) at 11 am.
 Ticket Required ($10).
 Duration: 60 minutes.
 Capacity 12 people.

-Not only did The Milwaukee Club open the era of social “clubdom” in Milwaukee in 1882, it was also the first men’s club west of the Allegheny Mountains.
+Built in 1882, the Milwaukee Club is the oldest city club in its original clubhouse west of the Allegany’s.
 The presence of the original clubhouse has been maintained with the same reverence of tradition and high standards for more than 133 years.
 This exclusive Milwaukee Club private tour will be led by the General Manager, and will include both the interior and exterior areas of clubhouse, which was designed by Daniel H. Burnham.
 Learn about a Milwaukee gem of a building and the history of its members.

 Meet in the main lobby of the Club at 706 N. Jefferson Street.